jocelynpender/fna-query/README.md

 ### Prepare your query

-The [http://beta.semanticfna.org/](Flora of North America Semantic MediaWiki) can be queried using the [https://www.semantic-mediawiki.org/wiki/Help:Semantic_search](Semantic MediaWiki semantic search syntax).
+The [Flora of North America Semantic MediaWiki](http://beta.semanticfna.org/) can be queried using the [Semantic MediaWiki semantic search syntax](https://www.semantic-mediawiki.org/wiki/Help:Semantic_search).

 In brief, you must have a **condition**: